zuplo/docs/blog/2023-08-08-open-source-release/index.md

 ### Your Developer Console

-The sample website (NextJS) - labelled “Your Developer Console” above will be a Web App that will support login using Auth0 (note: you could use any auth provider).
+The sample web app (NextJS) will support login using Auth0 (note: you could use any auth provider).
 Once your user has acquired a JWT token from Auth0, the token can be used to call the “Auth Translation API”, which protects your API key store by restricting access only to keys the user has permissions to manage.

 ### Zuplo API Key Service